 In recent years, Apple has been actively promoting the Apple Watch as a clinical instrument, fixing it with a variety of features all related to healthcare, thus marketing it to be less of a fashion gadget and more of a prominent tool in the industry.
-In addition, the iPhone is also being utilised to maintain partnerships with numerous medical researchers, payers, and healthcare systems.
+In addition, the iPhone is also being utilized to maintain partnerships with numerous medical researchers, payers, and healthcare systems.

 Gadgets such as the Apple Watch, which were initially consumer products, are being transformed into proper clinical instruments and portable healthcare hubs.
-As a company, Apple is striving to fulfil Tim Cook’s, their CEO’s, vision of making healthcare the company’s most prominent contribution to the world.
+As a company, Apple is striving to fulfill Tim Cook’s, their CEO’s, vision of making healthcare the company’s most prominent contribution to the world.

 Therefore, we can be assured that Apple has yet more contributions to make to this industry.